 What to do to reduce grinding teeth?

-The best way to reduce teeth grinding is to reduce stress.
-Stress is one of the leading causes in teeth grinding.
+The best way to reduce teeth grinding is to reduce stress, which is one of the leading causes.
 Patients may also practice better sleeping habits and get their bodies on a regular sleep schedule.
 We also recommend limiting caffeine intake to reduce grinding.

 How can I stop grinding my teeth naturally?

 The best way to stop grinding your teeth naturally is to stretch your jaw and facial muscles.
-You may also choose to apply a warm compress to your jaw to relax any muscular tension.
+You may also apply a warm compress to your jaw to relax muscular tension.
 Eating foods with lots of magnesium and drinking herbal teas may also help.

 What vitamins help prevent teeth grinding?

 B complex vitamins have been shown to help prevent teeth grinding.
-Studies have shown that vitamin B5 has had the greatest success in preventing teeth grinding.
+Studies have shown that vitamin B5 has had the greatest success in this regard.

 How damaging is teeth grinding?

-Bruxism can cause tooth enamel to wear away, resulting in an increase in dental sensitivity.
+Bruxism can cause tooth enamel to wear away, increasing dental sensitivity.
 Stress and strain from grinding can cause teeth to break down, chip, or loosen.
-Damage to an existing filling, crown or bridge work is a risk when you grind your teeth.
+Damage to an existing filling, crown, or bridgework is a risk when you grind your teeth.

 Can teeth grinding cause gum disease?